Chapter 1 — The Hospital at the End of the Universe

 My body was drenched, and the cold air had me shaking down to my bones.
-I was clad in only my red bikini, and if I was outside in the dreary overcast weather much longer dressed like this, I'd become hypothermic.
+I was clad in only my red bikini, and if I was outside in the dreary overcast weather much longer dressed like this, hypothermia was inevitable.

 But this is just a dream, so does it really matter?

-"Okay," I said, talking to myself like I always did in bad situations.
-"Let's assume for now that this isn't a drugged out trip to wonderland, and it isn't a dream."
-I tried to keep from panicking.
-I imagined my mother coming outside to join me for a swim, and seeing me gone, nowhere to be seen.
+"Okay," I said, attempting to talk myself down from a panic attack.
+"Let's assume for now that this isn't a drugged-out trip to wonderland, and it isn't a dream."
+Unbidden, I imagined my mother coming outside to join me for a swim, and finding no sign of me.
 "Calm down.
-There has to be a perfectly rational explanation for this," I chastised myself.
+There has to be a perfectly rational explanation for this."

 Roughly one hundred feet away was what I determined to be the campus store, and the lights on indicated it was open.
-Eyes glancing around and hoping no one would see me in my current state, I hurried towards it as fast as I could.
+I hurried towards it as fast as I could, praying no one would see me in my current state.

 When I reached the doors of the shop, I pressed them open, poking my head inside.
 It was empty except for a bored looking girl sitting at the counter reading a copy of Reader's Digest.
 I debated on what to do, not wanting the awkward questions the girl would ask that I wouldn't be able to answer.